 Dr Andy McMullen is the Principal Botanist & Director of Botanæco.
 I undertake the plant, vegetation & habitat-related work myself, and when necessary, engage associates to assist with capacity, multi-disciplinary projects, or GIS-based mapping.

 I have always been interested in plants and the outdoors.
-After finding fascination in mosses & liverworts, Professor Jim Dickson at Glasgow University got me to lift my head back up to see how plants could be used to reconstruct ancient climates, cultures & economies.
-A later PhD, with Professor Keith Barber at the University of Southampton, studied remotely from Deeside, Aberdeenshire, developed this skill further and Aberdeen University was kind enough to 'adopt' me at the same time.
+After finding fascination in mosses & liverworts, Professor Jim Dickson got me to lift my head back up to see how plants could be used to reconstruct ancient climates, cultures & economies.
+A later PhD, with Professor Keith Barber at the University of Southampton, studied remotely, developed this skill further and Aberdeen University was kind enough to 'adopt' me at the same time.
 Following my PhD, Aberdeen University provided the opportunity to lecture in palaeoecology ('ecological history').

-Excited by the formation of National Parks in Scotland, I joined the Cairngorms park authority at its inception in 2004 as a manager and interpreter (‘educator’) of the contested, grouse moor habitat.
-This was a challenging experience and one that I enjoyed in learning about the machinations & politics of the countryside; and the frustrations of a bureaucracy.
-The generosity of University of Aberdeen continued my involvement in Greenlandic research throughout this time.
+Excited by the formation of National Parks in Scotland, I joined the Cairngorms park authority at its inception in 2004 as 'moorland project manager'.
+This was a challenging experience and a good lesson in the machinations & politics of countryside management.
+The generosity of University of Aberdeen continued involvement in Greenlandic research throughout this time.

 When not outdoors looking at plants for work, I am often outdoors looking at plants for fun, enjoying various forms of self-propelled travelling, or fishing.
 When I have had enough of all that, I enjoy coming home to dreadful music & reality TV.
 I really should stay in more often …